 The artist describes it as ” Arrangements of line, material, and visual weight create the sense of transitory moment, an emptiness filled with dramatic traces of movement.
 This combination of emptiness and movement builds a unique energy, hinting at the lawless state of nature and time, yet expressing an underlying order that is harmonious and beautiful.”
 It was definitely the dark colors with a peak of brightness that drew me in.
 But, the explanation from the artist solidified it as one of my favorites!

-While I was scrolling through alllll the art (and I mean every single piece), I was continually drawn to all the paintings by Emily Jeffords.
-I’m not sure what it is about them but I clicked on every one!
+While I was scrolling through all the art (and I mean every single piece), I was continually drawn to all the paintings by Emily Jeffords.
+I’m not sure what it is about them but I clicked on every single one!
 This one in particular is my favorite.

 She describes it on the website saying “Cool and lush, this swirling landscape feels energetic and yet, peaceful.
 Landscapes help to ground us – to center our souls in a place of belonging”